kubernetes/website/docs/concepts/workloads/controllers/garbage-collection.md

 Sometimes, Kubernetes sets the value of `ownerReference` automatically.
 For example, when you create a ReplicaSet, Kubernetes automatically sets the `ownerReference` field of each Pod in the ReplicaSet.
+In 1.6, Kubernetes automatically sets the value of `ownerReference` for objects created by ReplicationController, Replicaset, StatefulSet, DaemonSet, and Deployment.

 You can also specify relationships between owners and dependents by manually setting the `ownerReference` field.

 Here's a configuration file for a ReplicaSet that has three Pods: